Automattic/_s/readme.txt

 Then, update the stylesheet header in style.css and the links in footer.php with your own information.
 Next, update or delete this readme.

-You're ready to go!
-The next step is easy to say but hard to do: make an awesome WordPress theme. :)
+Now you're ready to go!
+The next step is easy to say but harder to do: make an awesome WordPress theme. :)

 Good luck!